-Sonics & Materials, Inc., hereinafter referred to as "Sonics", warrants its products for a period of one year from the date of original shipment against defects in materials and workmanship under normal installation, use and maintenance as described in the operating instructions which accompany such equipment.
-During the warranty period, Sonics will, at its option, as the exclusive remedy, either repair or replace without charge for material and labor, the part(s) which prove upon our examination to be defective, provided the defective unit is returned to us properly packed with all transportation charges F.O.B.
-Sonics dock, Newtown, CT.
-Warranty period on equipment rentals that are converted to purchase are deemed to have commenced on the date of original rental equipment shipment.
+Sonics & Materials, Inc., hereinafter referred to as "Sonics," warrants its products for a period of one year from the date of shipment against defect in material and workmanship under normal installation, use, and maintenance as described in the operating instructions which accompany such equipment.
+During the warranty period, "Sonics" will, at its option, as the exclusive remedy, either repair or replace without charge for material and labor, the part(s) which prove upon our examination to be defective, provided the defective unit is returned to us properly packed with all transportation charges prepaid.

-Ultrasonic plastics welding horns constructed of titanium or aluminum are guaranteed against defects for a period of one year from date of shipment.
-Sonics will repair or replace a cracked or defective horn once without charge, if failure occurs within the warranty period.
+Ultrasonic welding horns constructed of titanium or aluminum are guaranteed against defects for a period of one year from date of shipment.
+"Sonics" will repair or replace a cracked or defective horn once without charge, if failure occurs within the warranty period.

-Ultrasonic plastics welding horns constructed of steel are guaranteed against defects for a period of ninety days from date of shipment.
-Sonics will repair or replace a cracked or defective steel horn once at a charge of 50% of the original purchase price, if failure occurs within the warranty period.
+Ultrasonic welding horns constructed of steel are guaranteed against defects for a period of ninety days from date of shipment.
+"Sonics" will repair or replace a cracked or defective steel horn once at a charge of 50% of the original purchase price, if failure occurs within the warranty period.